Aditya23011c/AI-NLP-PlayGround/README.md

 Add export results as PDF

 👨‍💻 Contributors

 Name	                          Role

 Aditya Prakash Gupta         	Developer
-Lakshya Gupta	Developer

 ❓ FAQ

 Q: Does the app require GPU?
 No, it runs on CPU.